-Spend your summer at the UC campus in beautiful Calgary, Canada, the gateway to the Canadian Rockies.
-Calgary is Canada’s four largest city: young, educated, and diverse.
+Spend your summer at the University of Calgary campus in beautiful Calgary, Canada, the gateway to the Canadian Rockies.
+Calgary is Canada’s fourth largest city: young, educated, and diverse.

 TSL 108: Linguistic Structures (40 hours)